RobLowe1992/angular-review/readme.md

 </main>
 ```
-Run your server by typing in `hs`.
+Run your server by typing `hs` in the terminal.
 Open your browser to `http://localhost:8080/#/` and voila!